 Your essential guide to an absolutely basic, bare bones occasion wear wardrobe selection list

 This is the bare minimum requirement should the above title somehow not have sunk in……

 One Black Dress

-Classic style (ie not too fashionable or of the moment) – This can be worn for significant birthday parties (evening celebrations), dressy drinks with the girls; smart occasion theatre, ballet or opera.
+Choose a little black dress in a classic style (ie not too fashionable or of the moment) – This can be worn for significant birthday parties (evening celebrations), dressy drinks with the girls; smart occasion theatre, ballet or opera.